Zahrat al-Mada'en: Composition

 Eight minutes in length, "Zahrat al-Mada'en" is considered a quintessentially Rahbani song, opening with violins which had become a key ingredient of their songs by the 1960s, and otherwise dominated by strings and martial-sounding brass, a combination which became a trademark of the Rahbanis' nationalistic songs for Palestine.

-Melodically, the song alternates between martial music and Byzantine Orthodox church hymns, with an overarching theme of sobriety and sentimentality juxtaposed with a tone of defiant resistance, all of which are observable in the song's 90-second anthem-like intro.
+Melodically, the song alternates between martial music and Byzantine Arab church hymns, with an overarching theme of sobriety and sentimentality juxtaposed with a tone of defiant resistance, all of which are observable in the song's 90-second anthem-like intro.
 As in the first Rahbani song about Palestine, "Raji'un", Fairuz is accompanied throughout the song by a chorus of male and female voices.

 Lyrical content

 The song was written in Classical Arabic, its title employing for the sake of poetic expediency the relatively rare plural for 'city', madāʾin, which lends an abstraction to Jerusalem's description reinforced throughout the song.

 The formality of the song's language is interpreted by Stone as conveying a sense of timelessness augmented by mentions of Jesus, Mary, as well as the city's places of worship.
 The city is addressed in the second-person with a sense of longing, as if being remembered from a distance, while the predicament of its populace, especially the children made homeless, is dwelt on.

 After a melodious melancholy that accompanies lyrics about the weeping of Jesus and Mary, the song's volume, tempo and the resolve of its chorus increases, promising a "blinding rage" mounted on "awesome steeds", which Stone interprets as an allusion to Saladin's recapture of Jerusalem from the crusaders in 1187.
 The song ends with prayers for the effacement of the distance between the narrator and Jerusalem through liberation of the city, held to be only be possible through the active resistance of its populace.

 Uniquely, the song's lyrics mention the houses of worship of all three Abrahamic faiths, stressing the city of Jerusalem's historical and religious diversity, which Joseph Massad contrasts with Israeli song "Jerusalem of Gold", interpreted instead an expression of solely exclusivist Jewish narratives and Zionist ideology.